Fully configure host header for Web application (Step-by-Step)

 Configure host header for a Web application

 However, when you open portal.ict24h.net whether in Internet Explore 8 or Mozilla Firefox 3.5, you will encounter 404 Page Not Found error.
 What’s up?
 Yes, you haven’t created Site collection in your Web application yet.
-Thus you will encounter this error.

 At Central Administration, click Application Management > Create site collections (under Site Collections).
-Please notice your Web application that you just created namely portal.ict24h.net.
+Please notice your Web application that you have just created namely portal.ict24h.net.

 I want to share basics in this post because I saw some questions about it in SharePoint 2010 – Setup, Upgrade, Administration and Operation.